Jialong6/Book-Ordering-System---JSP/README.md

 ## Introduction
 This book ordering system is based on JSP/Servlet.
+Used MySQL, java, jsp, html/css/js

+## Running the program
+1. Connect your database
+2. Open the server like tomcat, use ide like eclipse or IDEA to inport the project and then build the project
+3. Access the webpage from localhost:xxxx/book_manager

 ## DataBase Design
 This project is just a demo, and you could make any changes you want.
 My sql file is called. jsp_book.sql, and I put it on the root.